 Flower Farm Glencairn Annuals Perennials Herbs Grasses Vegetables

 Spring is finally here and with it all kinds of wonderful new plants to tempt you!!
 Annuals are a fantastic addition to any garden.
 They can be planted outside after all danger of frost has past in the spring – usually June 1st is a safe bet in this area.
 However, you can always purchase plants early to get the best selection and harden them off gradually by putting them outside in the day and moving them inside at night until the weather warms up enough.
 At the end of the season, most annuals will die off with a hard frost.
 Just pull them out and start again next year.
 Annuals will provide continuous colour all season long and look great planted in the ground in amongst perennials or used in containers to brighten your deck, patio or door step.
 Please remember to fertilize your annuals throughout the season, especially if they are planted in containers.
-Sometimes the choice of annuals can seem overwhelming, even to seasoned gardeners, but I hope to help make the choice easier with my no fail Hot 11 list!
-All the plants that made the list have been chosen for their exceptional performance and ease of care.
+Sometimes the choice of annuals can seem overwhelming, even to seasoned gardeners, but I hope to help make the choice easier with my no fail Top 10 list!
+All the plants that made the list are my personal favourites, chosen for their exceptional performance and ease of care.
 Choose from this list and you can’t go wrong!!

-Dragon Wing BegoniaBegonia Dragon Wing Red – This plant is a fantastic and versatile performer in both sun or shade.
+Dragon Wing BegoniaThis plant is a fantastic and versatile performer in both sun or shade.
 It is perfectly happy either in a shady, moist north location or a full sun, hot southern exposure.
 The bright red flowers create a real colour impact and are held in arching clusters over glossy green foliage.
-It is very easy to grow, requiring no deadheading and forms large mounds about 12” in height.
-It will tolerate a light frost in the fall.
+Dragon Wings are very easy to grow, requiring no deadheading and forming large mounds about 12” in height.
+They will tolerate a light frost in the fall.
 Great in hanging baskets, planters or in the ground and stunning combined with Sweet Potato Vine Lime.
-This combination has been planted in the planters on Creemore main street for the past two years.
+This combination has been planted in the Creemore street planters for a few seasons now, withstanding the rigours of street life well!

 Euphorbia Diamond Frost